johnbillion/query-monitor/README.md

  * Shows all enqueued scripts and styles along with their handle, URL, and version
  * Shows their dependencies and dependents
  * Alerts you to any broken or missing dependencies
+ * Supports the script modules feature added in WordPress 6.5

 ### Languages